-- (a) to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; - (b) to review and monitor the training and continuous professional development of Directors and the Senior Management (as defined in paragraph 3.E(1)(g)); - (c) to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; - (d) to develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors; and - (e) to review the Company's compliance with part 2 of Appendix 14 (Principles of Good Corporate Governance, Code Provisions and Recommended Best Practices) of the Listing Rules and disclosure in the corporate governance report of the Company ("Corporate Governance Report") as referred to in part 1 of Appendix 14 (Mandatory Disclosure Requirements) of the Listing Rules.
+- (a) to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board; - (b) to review and monitor the training and continuous professional development of Directors and the Senior Management (as defined in paragraph 3.E(1)(g)); - (c) to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; - (d) to develop, review and monitor the code of conduct and compliance manual (if any) applicable to employees and Directors; and - (e) to review the Company's compliance with part 2 of the CG Code (Principles of Good Corporate Governance, Code Provisions and Recommended Best Practices) and disclosure in the corporate governance report of the Company ("Corporate Governance Report") as referred to in part 1 of the CG Code.

 - (2) While at all times the Board retains full responsibility for guiding and monitoring the Company, in performing its duties, certain responsibilities are delegated as follows: - (a) standing committees various standing committees ("Committees") have been established to deal with different aspects of the Company's functions.
 The principal Committees are: the Executive Committee, the Audit Committee, the Nomination Committee and the Compensation Committee.
 Each standing Committee's constitution, power and duties are clearly defined by its terms of reference, and is accountable to the Board.
-Ad hoc Board Committees may also be established as required from time to time; - (b) Company's President the day-to-day management of the business of the Company is delegated to the President who is accountable to the Board; and - (c) Corporate Management (as defined in paragraph 3.E.(1)(f) below), Operating Management (as defined in paragraph 3.E.(1)(e) below) and President's sub-delegation of duties certain responsibilities are delegated to Corporate Management or Operating Management by the Board or the President within the parameters specified by the Board.
+Ad hoc Board Committees may also be established as required from time to time; - (b) Company's President the day-to-day management of the business of the Company is delegated to the President who is accountable to the Board; and - (c) Corporate Management (as defined in paragraph 3.E.(1)(f) below), Operating Management (as defined in paragraph 3.E.(1)(e) below) and President's subdelegation of duties - certain responsibilities are delegated to Corporate Management or Operating Management by the Board or the President within the parameters specified by the Board.
 Corporate Management and Operating Management are accountable to the President and in some cases, to the Board directly.